SeeuSim/advent_of_code/2023/README.md

 This uses a sort of 'backtracking' approach to make the modification and backtrack once the calculation is made.

+## Day 14 - Parabolic Reflector Dish

+### Part 1 - Tilting North and Counting score

+For this part, I took inspiration from hyper neutrino again, and implemented a simple function to tilt the grid north.

+Then, I used another function to simply count the number of 'O's in each row and get the total score for that row, summing up the scores from all the rows.

+### Part 2 - Tilting in all directions, for 1,000,000,000 times

+TO BE IMPLEMENTED

+Disclaimer: I used hyperneutrino's solution for this, and am still not entirely sure how to obtain the actual correct solution using Rust.

 ## Day X -